kumakyoo42/oma-file-formats/OMA.md

 ## Example

-*Note: This example is slightly outdated: The `version byte` and the `typetable` are missing and it does not contain an example for a collection.*
+*Note: This example is outdated: The `version byte` and the `typetable` are missing; it does not contain an example for a collection and there is no member information.*

 The following hexdump is taken from [example OMA file](/example.oma), which is a converted version of the artifical OSM file